Developer(s) – Cyanide Studios

 Originality – 4/10

 As both a 3D platformer and a stealth game, it doesn’t bring a great deal new to either genre.
-If anything, judging by the game’s control scheme, I actually saw it largely as a step back from many of the innovations that have been made concerning both categories of game in the last ten years.
+If anything, judging by the game’s control scheme, I actually saw it largely as a step back from many of the innovations that have been made concerning both categories of the game in the last ten years.
 There have been many more stealth mechanics introduced in many more games, which the developers neglected to either implement or work upon, it would seem, and whilst they may have designed to be evolutionary as opposed to it being revolutionary, they failed to execute that in my opinion.

 Overall, whilst Styx isn’t entirely god-awful, it’s certainly no game of the year contender; for this year or the last.
-It has a good few problems that could’ve done with a coat of looking at before release, and wasn’t the best start to Cyanide Studio’s venture outside the plethora of sports games they have developed over the years.
+It has a good few problems that could’ve done with a coat of looking at before release and wasn’t the best start to Cyanide Studio’s venture outside the plethora of sports games they have developed over the years.